Marc Skinner shares fan frustration over ‘crazy’ cup final ticket allocation

 “I don’t know how many it is in the men’s game, I really don’t, I don’t know how many they allocate.
 But to give clubs like Chelsea and Manchester United 8,000 tickets to sell, it’s crazy in my opinion, crazy.
 To give two massive clubs 8,000 tickets is just crazy.”

+“Finalists Chelsea and Manchester United have each been issued with an additional 7,500 tickets for their fans.
+This is to help meet the likely demand for each club and is almost double the amount of tickets that the finalists received last year.

+“We look forward to hosting another memorable final at Wembley Stadium on Sunday 14 May, and we are anticipating a new record attendance for the match.”

-The match is set to see the Women’s FA Cup final attendance record smashed, with the biggest crowd to date being the 49,094 that were at Wembley for last season’s contest, which saw Chelsea seal a 3-2 extra-time victory over Manchester City.
+The biggest crowd to date for a Women’s FA Cup final was the 49,094 that were at Wembley for last season’s contest, Chelsea’s 3-2 extra-time victory over Manchester City.

 The sides are also vying for the WSL title, with leaders United currently a point clear of second-placed defending champions Chelsea having played a game more.
 Arsenal are a further two points back in third.